kimseungbin/books/aws-re-start/README.md

 ### Amazon Route 53

 - Route 53 fail over can redirect to the secondary type record (e.g. static site in S3)

+## Cloud Economics and Billing

+### Fundamentals of pricing

+**3 fundamental drivers of cost with AWS**

+- Compute
+  - Charged per hour/second
+  - Varies by instance type
+- Storage
+  - Charged typically per GB
+- Data Transfer
+  - Outbound is aggregated and charged
+  - Inbound has no charge (with some exceptions)
+  - Charged typically per GB

+Custom pricing

+AWS Free Tier

+### AWS Organizations

+- Each organization represents a department or a team.
+- Organization Unit

+### AWS Support

+- Basic
+- Developer: Support for early development on AWS
+- Business: Customers that run production workloads
+- Enterprise: Customers that run business and mission-critical workloads